tektechnologies/Instructor-Prep/201/class-13.md

 **‣ Get a thumbs: do you use the debugger in your code?**
 **‣ Today's lab will be using local storage**
-**‣ Today is last day that we will work on BusMall in lab.
-You can continue to finish the BusMall through Friday and the weekend**
+**‣ Today is last day that we will work on BusMall in lab.**
-**‣ Lab 14 Is a pair assignment**
+**‣ You can continue to finish the BusMall through Friday and the weekend** **‣ Lab 14 Is a pair assignment**
 **‣ Lab 15a is also a pair assignment**